-Owners and users of ionising radiation must ensure that equipment is properly installed and regularly serviced by appropriately qualified personnel.
-This obligation is outlined in the relevant code of safe practice issued by the Office of Radiation Safety.
+Managing entities and users of ionising radiation must ensure that equipment is properly installed and regularly serviced by appropriately qualified personnel.
+This obligation is outlined in the relevant code of practice issued by the Office of Radiation Safety.

 The installation and servicing of equipment involves the use of that equipment.
 This means that installation and servicing engineers must obtain a user licence.

 Equipment that is used to measure radiation must be calibrated regularly to ensure it is accurate.

 Equipment that is likely to need calibration includes: